 This call removes the portions of mesh which contain connection and coordinate information.
 After this call, Fields build on mesh will no longer be usable as part of an ESMF_FieldRegridStore() operation.
 However, after this call Fields built on mesh can still be used in an ESMF_FieldRegrid() operation if the routehandle was generated beforehand.
 New Fields may also be built on mesh after this call.
 The arguments are:

 mesh Mesh object whose memory is to be freed.

-19.3.6 ESMC_MeshGetLocalElementCount - Get the number of elements in a Mesh owned by the current PET
+19.3.6 ESMC_MeshGetLocalElementCount - Get the number of elements in a Mesh on the current PET elementCount The number of elements on this PET.